kunpengliao1/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/smart-seq2-workflow.md

 ## Background

 Currently the most technically and economically feasible methodology for single-cell RNA sequencing involves generating (by reverse transcription), amplifying, and then sequencing cDNA copies of the RNA transcripts.
 One main challenge of this strategy is to overcome the problem of 3’-end bias that limits synthesis of full-length cDNAs.
-The Smart-seq2 technology has been an important advancement in addressing this challenge, greatly improving recovery of full-length transcripts (Picelli, et al., [2013](https://www.nature.com/articles/nmeth.2639), [2014](https://www.nature.com/articles/nprot.2014.006)).
+The Smart-seq2 technology has been an important advancement in addressing this challenge, greatly improving recovery of full-length transcripts (Picelli et al., [2013](https://www.nature.com/articles/nmeth.2639), [2014](https://www.nature.com/articles/nprot.2014.006)).

 ## What is SMART?